-Muslims are required to face the Qiblah when they offer their daily prayers.
-The word Qiblah literally means direction.
-The adults learning program aims to provide students with a clear Qiblah (direction) towards Hidayah (guidance).
+Muslims are required to face the Qibla when they offer their daily prayers.
+The word Qibla literally means direction.
+The adults learning program aims to provide students with a clear Qibla (direction) towards Hidayah (guidance).

 The aim of this program is to enrich Muslims with sound knowledge and understanding of Islam.
 It is to provide Muslims with the necessary knowledge and tools to contribute towards their society positively, whichever career or path they choose in life.